All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The SURPASS-CVOT trial is currently evaluating whether tirzepatide reduces major adverse cardiovascular events compared to dulaglutide in patients with type 2 diabetes and established cardiovascular disease.
 Lipid improvements are expected to contribute to any observed cardiovascular benefit, though the relative contribution of lipid changes versus glucose lowering, weight loss, and other mechanisms will require mediation analyses .

 Indirect evidence supports a cardiovascular benefit from tirzepatide's lipid profile.
-The REDUCE-IT trial demonstrated that triglyceride reduction with icosapent ethyl (a purified EPA preparation) reduced cardiovascular events by 25% in statin-treated patients with elevated triglycerides.
+The REDUCE-IT trial demonstrated that triglyceride reduction with icosapent ethyl (a purified EPA preparation) reduced cardiovascular events by 25% in statin-treated patients with improved triglycerides.
 While the mechanisms differ, this trial established the principle that triglyceride-targeted therapy can reduce cardiovascular events on top of statin therapy .

 Research Gaps